ouspg/PrivacyAndSocialEngineering/7.Contemporary_social_engineering_attacks/README.md

 	* Was it successful?
 * How about any **possible** technical solutions, can you think of a possible new solution?

-### **Bonus Task** Deepfake 1p
+### **Bonus Task** Deepfake?
+1p

-This bonus won't have any explicit guide, instead you may choose any software yourself, to create a deepfake video.
+This bonus won't have any explicit guide, instead you may choose any software yourself, to create a deepfake or faceswap video.
 One such tool is the [Deep-live-cam tool](https://github.com/hacksider/Deep-Live-Cam)

 Create a video of yourself talking with a face of a celebrity, holding a piece of paper with your name on it.
 Upload the video or gif and then answer the questions.

 #### Questions

 * What tool did you use?
+Is it a deepfake or faceswap tool?
 * Do you think your video could fool someone?
 * Was it easy?